-As a manager who has both staffed and run technology teams, and a job interviewee who has interacted with hundreds of recruiters, HR professionals, and hiring managers, I can say with confidence that the recruiting and hiring process in many companies in 2019 is in serious need of review and overhaul.
+As a manager who has both staffed and run technology teams, and a job interviewee who has interacted with hundreds of recruiters, HR professionals, and hiring managers, I can say with confidence that the recruiting and hiring process in many companies is in serious need of review and overhaul.

 The stories I see and hear are ubiquitous, regardless of company size or industry – a several months long interview processes; dozens of phone, virtual and in-person meetings; candidates being dropped without notice or limited response after months of interviewing; job requirements that go on for pages that no one person could ever meet; applicant tracking systems (ATS) that block the most qualified candidates; hiring professionals who do not understand the nuances of a technical job role, but nevertheless are the gatekeepers to a candidate getting seen by the hiring manager.

 In a low-unemployment market where candidates with marketable tech skills are in high demand, companies need to get creative and think outside the box when it comes to attracting the best and brightest talent.

 The recruitment process that has made its way into all organizations over the past ten years is stifling hiring, and can be the most detrimental for companies that rely on highly skilled and specialized technology talent.
 Let’s face it, if you work in an insurance company and HR is hiring for a claims adjuster, they are pretty skilled in that area and know the questions to ask and the things to look for.
 But is the same HR professional able to recruit a data scientist for your IT department?
 Besides going through a list of qualifications and matching them against keywords on the employees resume, are those recruiters really helping to get the right person to the hiring manager quickly, or just providing another level of interference and bureaucracy in the process?

 If CIOs and senior IT leaders want to get the best tech talent in the door as quickly as possible, try out these strategies for recruiting and hiring top tech talent for your company.